 The Event Starter is powered by a handful of APIs, but only three service providers.
 First, GraphCMS houses the entire content structure.
 All submissions, events, schedules and more are housed within GraphCMS.
 Second, we utilize Postmark as a transactional email service to deliver confirmation and notification emails.
-Lastly, we use the powerful NextJs framework hosted in Now (both products of Zeit) that allow us to “repackage” our GraphCMS APIs as both triggers for our notification process (via GraphCMS webhooks) and as a processor of our email response - you can accept and approve of a talk directly from an email!
+Lastly, we use the powerful NextJs framework hosted in Vercel, that allow us to “repackage” our GraphCMS APIs as both triggers for our notification process (via GraphCMS webhooks) and as a processor of our email response - you can accept and approve of a talk directly from an email!

 Here’s a guide to help us understand what’s happening in the service architecture.

-Next / Now Next lets us build out our web application front-end as well as define our API functions that will run in the Now environment.
-Now hosts our web application as well as the lambda functions from our APIs and powers the connections between the different services.
+Next lets us build out our web application front-end as well as define our API functions that will run in the Vercel environment.
+Vercel hosts our web application as well as the lambda functions from our APIs and powers the connections between the different services.